-Event Metadata
+Event Details

-The following table lists some event metadata sections and subsections shown in the first two columns in the Event Details.
+The following table lists some event details section and subsections shown in the Event Details.
 This is not an extensive list.

-Section Subsection Description Data Shows information about the data involved with the event, such as the files involved.
-There may be 0 or more per event.
-Filename Shows the file name if a file is involved with the event.
-Hash Shows a hash of the file contents, for example, MD5 or SHA1.
-Size Shows the size of the transmission or file involved with the event.
-Description Displays a general description of the event.
-Destination Shows the destination device and user.
-Device Shows information about the destination device.
+Section Subsection Description

+Summary Shows a summary of the event.

+Event Shows the destination device and user.

+Section Subsection Description Device Shows information about the destination device.
 See Event Source or Destination Device Attributes below.
 User Shows information about the user or users of the destinationSee Event Source or Destination User Attributes below.
 Detector Shows the host or software product that detected the issue.
 This is most relevant for malware scanners and logs.
 Device Class Shows the device class of the product that detected the alert.
 IP Address Shows the IP address of the product that detected the alert.
 Product Name Shows the name of the product that detected the alert.
 Domain Shows the domain associated with the event.
 Enrichment Shows available enrichment information.
 Related Links If available, it shows a link back to the user interface (UI) of the source product.
 Type Shows the type of event, such as investigate_original_event.
 URL Shows the URL link back to the UI of the source product.
 Size Shows the size of the transmission or file involved.
 Source Shows the source device and user.
 Device Shows information about the source machine.
 See Event Source or Destination Device Attributes below.
 User Shows information about the user or users of the source machine.
 See Event Source or Destination User Attributes below.
 Timestamp Shows the time that the event occurred.
 Type Shows the type of the alert, such as log, network, correlation, Resubmit, Manual Upload, On Demand, File Share, or Instant IOC.